Biology Courses

 Course Detail:

 This course is a two-quarter sequence in honors high school biology, entailing broad introductory coverage of biology including molecular biology, cell biology, genetics, organismal biology, population biology, ecology, behavior, biodiversity, and evolution.
 Laboratories are designed to reinforce the concepts introduced in lecture.
 The course is intended to supply an introductory biology for students who have not yet had an opportunity to take biology in high school.
-Prerequisites: Placement in this course is determined by performance on the biology placement exam.
+This course is offered every academic year.
+Prerequisites: Placement in this course is determined by performance on the Biology Placement Exam.

 |